-- 1. Disclosure of Pending Cases: Neither the LPGA nor the Testing Agency shall publicly disclose the identities of Players whose cases are pending in the results-management process. - 2.
-Confirmation of Public Knowledge: The LPGA shall not publicly comment on the specific facts of any pending case (as opposed to general description of process and science) except in response to public comments attributed to the Player or her representative(s).
-In the event that a Player or Player's representative(s) or others associated with the Player make(s) public comments about their case or the process involving the Player, then the LPGA may respond publicly to such comments. - 3.
+- 1. Disclosure of Pending Cases: Subject to Section M.2. below, neither the LPGA nor the Testing Agency shall publicly disclose the identities of Players whose cases are pending in the results-management process. - 2.
+Confirmation of Public Knowledge: The LPGA shall not publicly comment on the specific facts of any pending case (as opposed to general description of process and science) except in response to public comments attributed to, or based on information provided by, the Player or her entourage or other representative(s).
+In the event that a Player or Player's entourage, other representative(s) or others associated with the Player make(s) public comments about their case or the process involving the Player, or why the Player is not participating or playing while Provisionally Suspended, then the LPGA may respond publicly to such comments. - 3.
 Public Disclosure: The LPGA shall publicly disclose the identity of a Player, the Doping Offense (rule violation), the Prohibited Substance or Prohibited Method involved, and her penalty after a full adjudication procedure is conducted and the Player is found to have committed a Doping Offense or the procedure is waived.
-The public disclosure shall appear under the "News" section of LPGA.com or SymetraTour.com, as applicable. - 4.
-Disclosure To Other Tours.
+The public disclosure shall appear under the "News" section of LPGA.com or EpsonTour.com, as applicable.

+4. Disclosure To Other Tours.
 At any time after a Player is either provisionally suspended or the full adjudication procedure is conducted and the Player is found to have committed a Doping Offense (whichever is earlier), LPGA may advise other women's golf tours, sporting authorities and government authorities (as applicable) of the case and/or any suspension period imposed against a Player unless the Player agrees in advance not to participate in any tournaments of those organizations pending resolution of any Appeal.